Virtual Congressional Art Competition

-Congressman David E. Price (NC-04) today announced the opening of the 2017 Fourth District Congressional Arts Competition, part of a national competition for high school age art students.
-The winning student artist will have his or her work of art displayed in the U.S. Capitol, while the runners-up will have their works displayed in Congressman Price’s Washington, DC and Fourth District offices.
-All participating students and their art teachers will be recognized by Congressman Price at a reception on May 9.
+This year, my office held the 2021 Fourth District Virtual Congressional Arts Competition, part of a national competition for high school age art students.
+The winning student artist will have their work of art displayed in the U.S. Capitol, while the runners-up will have their works displayed in Congressman Price’s Washington D.C. and Durham District offices.
+All participating students and their art teachers will be recognized by Congressman Price at a virtual reception.

 Students are encouraged to submit two-dimensional, original works in the following media:

-Submissions must also be no larger than 26 inches wide by 26 inches tall by 4 inches thick and weigh less than 15 pounds.
-Students must also fill out a release form and review the official rules.
-A submission checklist is provided to guide students through the process.
-More information can be found here.
+- Submissions must be no larger than 26 inches wide by 26 inches tall by 4 inches thick and weigh less than 15 pounds.

-Students or teachers with questions about the 2017 Arts Competition should contact Nadia Alston in Congressman Price’s office at firstname.lastname@example.org or 919.967.7924.
+Students or teachers with questions about the 2021 Arts Competition should contact Anna Tilghman in Congressman Price’s office at firstname.lastname@example.org or 919.967.7924.